 1. When is destroying evidence a crime?

-The destruction of evidence penal code section is 135 PC.
-This criminal law section makes it a crime for a person to destroy or hide evidence.
+The penal code section for destroying evidence is 135 PC.
+This criminal law section makes it a crime for you to destroy or hide evidence.
 This is more than simply allowing the spoilage of evidence.
 It involves deliberately destroying what you know to be relevant evidence.

-A prosecutor must prove three things to convict a person of this offense.
+A prosecutor must prove three things to convict you of this offense.
 These are that:

 - you acted willfully and knowingly,

-- the accused destroyed or concealed any evidence, and
+- you destroyed or concealed any evidence, and

-- the defendant did so during a legal proceeding.1
+- you did so during a legal proceeding.1

 “Willfully” means with a purpose or intention to commit a criminal act – in this case, destroying evidence.2

-“Knowingly” means that a defendant knew that the object he destroyed or concealed was going to be used as evidence.3
+“Knowingly” means that you knew that the object you destroyed or concealed was going to be used as evidence.3